The Power of Slow Practice: Why "Going Slow" Will Make You Faster

 The Benefits of Slow Practice

 You might be thinking, "If I practice so slowly, won’t that hold me back?"
-Surprisingly, the answer is no. In fact, slowing down accelerates your progress in the long run.
+Surprisingly, slowing down accelerates long-term progress: research shows that carefully controlled, deliberate practice leads to faster skill acquisition than repetitive fast practice with mistakes (Ericsson et al., 1993) [4].
 It might seem counterintuitive, but by focusing on deliberate, precise movements at a slow pace, you build a stronger foundation for speed and accuracy later on.
 Here’s why slow practice works to your advantage:

 Better Muscle Memory